PauloRodriguesJr/PauloRodriguesJr/README.md

 I'm a Robotics Engineer from Universidade Federal do ABC (UFABC).

-Currently working as Robotics Intern at Rapyuta Robotics in Tokyo- Japan.
+Currently working as Autonomous Navigation Engineer at Avatarin in Tokyo - Japan.

 Professional account: @prodrigues-rapyuta